-We’re still enjoying warm, sunny afternoons at the moment, but the evenings are starting to draw in, and the mornings definitely have more than a hint of autumn to them.
-We had some errands to run in Brioude today, so we headed off on our daily walk earlier than usual, before the morning mist had … More autumn morning, misty meadow
+We're still enjoying warm, sunny afternoons at the moment, but the evenings are starting to draw in, and the mornings definitely have more than a hint of autumn to them.
+We had some errands to run in Brioude today, so we headed off on our daily walk earlier than usual, before the morning mist had … Continue reading autumn morning, misty meadow

 Summer has made a welcome return over the past few days, after a long spell of very unsettled stormy weather.
 We still have a lot of flowers blooming in the garden, but there are hints that the season is changing.
-Some of the plants, like these aquilegia, had their moment earlier in the year, and … More the turning of the season
+Some of the plants, like these aquilegia, had their moment earlier in the year, and … Continue reading the turning of the season

 This is the window of a little hut that stands beside a stretch of the Brioude to Puy en Velay railway line.
-We pass it regularly on one of our walks from Domeyrat, and I don’t usually give it a second glance.
-It’s a bit tumbledown, with graffiti on the end wall.
-Here it is … More weekly photo challenge: window
+We pass it regularly on one of our walks from Domeyrat, and I don't usually give it a second glance.
+It's a bit tumbledown, with graffiti on the end wall.
+Here it is … Continue reading weekly photo challenge: window

 Welcome to my advent calendar.
 Every day between now and Christmas I'll be linking to a festive photo - just click on the shutter door to reveal today's image.
 Enjoy!

-In Summer, the hedgerows and verges are full of the frothy white flowers of Queen Anne’s Lace (I much prefer that name to the alternative Cow Parsley).
-Pretty as the flowers are, I think that the plant really comes into its own in Autumn and Winter, when the seed heads form dramatic structural shapes against … More queen anne’s lace
+In Summer, the hedgerows and verges are full of the frothy white flowers of Queen Anne's Lace (I much prefer that name to the alternative Cow Parsley).
+Pretty as the flowers are, I think that the plant really comes into its own in Autumn and Winter, when the seed heads form dramatic structural shapes against … Continue reading queen anne’s lace